Why Do Cats Knead? It’s More Than Just a Cute Habit

 Why do Cats Knead?

-Cats knead, or “make biscuits,” for many reasons.
-It starts when they’re kittens21.
-It helps kittens get the milk flowing from their mom.
-But why do they keep doing it when they’re grown?
+Cats knead for many reasons, starting when they’re kittens21.
+It helps kittens get milk from their mom.
+But why do they keep doing it as adults?
 Adult cats find it relaxing.
 They do it on soft things or, sometimes, on their people21.
 This kneading also helps them mark their stuff with their scent2.

 Kneading isn’t just about marking things, though.
 It helps cats stretch and unknot their muscles2.
 This makes sense in the wild, too, since big cats do it before lying down.
 But it’s not just about the body.
 Kneading makes cats feel happy.
 It’s like a little happiness boost from their brain chemicals2.
 Plus, it’s a way for cats to say they like you when they do it to you1.